RamSailopal/Doc-Scan/README.md

 # Findings

-The initial web form had to scaled out to display on one page and this effected the quality of the jpeg and subsequently the OCR results.
-Printed text was fine, but had written text proved difficult to process acccurates.
-QR codes were not processes at all.
+The initial web form had to be scaled out to display on one page and this effected the quality of the jpeg and subsequently the OCR results.
+Printed text was fine, but hand written text proved difficult to process acccuratly.
+QR codes were not processed at all.

 As a comparison, A "screen grab" of part of the web form was taken and then the mouse used to add text (as if it were a pen).
 The resulting jpg can be viewed here: